A definitive guide to the Flat Rate scheme in Italy

 • Other activities: Retailers or merchants who carry out jobs within arts or professional services and have other activities at the same time: for example, the participation in partnerships, professional associations, or family businesses.

-• Higher income: Those who, in the previous year, received salaries exceeding the amount of € 30,000; his threshold is irrelevant if the employment relationship has ceased.
+• Higher income: Those who, in the previous year, received salaries for a employment job exceeding the amount of € 30,000; this threshold is irrelevant if the employment relationship has ceased during the previous year.

 • Disposal of buildings: any person who carries out, as his principal activity, the disposal of buildings, or parts thereof, of building land (Article 10, No. 1, No 8, of Presidential Decree No. 633/1972) or of new means of transport (Article 53, No. 1, of D.L.
 331/1993);

-• Flat rate income-setting: who adopts flat-rate income-setting schemes or special VAT schemes
+• Other advantageus tax regime: who adopts other flat-rate income-setting schemes or special VAT schemes

 In conclusion, access to the flat-rate scheme in Italy in 2023 will be limited to self-employed individuals, small businesses, and individuals with passive income.
 Large corporations and businesses, as well as individuals with a second job or side income, will not be eligible for the scheme.
 This system is designed to simplify the tax process for small businesses and individuals with passive income, while ensuring that larger corporations and businesses pay their fair share of taxes.